JetBrains/Qodana/topics/monorepo-project.md

 You can view inspection reports using [Qodana Cloud](https://qodana.cloud).
 On the Qodana Cloud website, create two [projects](cloud-projects.xml) for storing inspection reports for the `frontend` and `backend` projects.

-After you create the projects, you can use their [project tokens](project-token.md) to get project reports uploaded to Qodana Cloud.
+After you create the projects, you can use their [project tokens](project-token.md).

 ## Run Qodana

+Because each %product% [linter](linters.md) can inspect a specific set of programming languages, Qodana CLI and Docker images of %product% need to be run twice over the monorepo repository, once for each project contained in it.

 <tabs>
 <tab id="monorepo-cli-tab" title="Qodana CLI">
 <note>You can use %product% CLI only with Azure and CircleCI.</note>
-<p>These snippets use the <code>QODANA_TOKEN</code> variables that refer to specific project tokens created at Qodana Cloud.
+<p>These snippets use the <code>QODANA_TOKEN</code> variables that refer to <a href="project-token.md">project tokens</a>.
-The <a href="docker-image-configuration.xml" anchor="docker-config-reference-directories"><code>--source-directory</code></a> option specifies which project directory to inspect.</p>
+The <a href="docker-image-configuration.xml" anchor="docker-config-reference-directories"><code>--source-directory</code></a> option specifies which project folder to inspect.
+Here is the snippet for the <code>backend</code> project:</p>
 <code style="block" lang="shell" prompt="$">
 qodana scan \
 &nbsp;&nbsp;-e QODANA_TOKEN="&lt;cloud-project-token-for-backend-project&gt;" \
 &nbsp;&nbsp;--source-directory backend
 </code>
+<p>Here is the snippet for the <code>frontend</code> project:</p>
 <code style="block" lang="shell" prompt="$">
 qodana scan \
 &nbsp;&nbsp;-e QODANA_TOKEN="&lt;cloud-project-token-for-frontend-project&gt;" \